- My LS

 Chair: Katrina Robinson MBE

-Katrina is the in-house solicitor for a housing association and has over 20 years’ experience in senior management and leadership teams.
+Katrina is an associate at Capsticks Solicitors and has over 20 years’ experience in housing management law for social landlords.
 She specialises in anti-social behaviour, fraud litigation and complex investigations.

 Vice-chair: Luke Williams